Julio Aparicio Martínez

-Julio Aparicio Martínez (/es/; born 13 February 1932) is a retired Spanish bullfighter and a cattleman.
+Julio Aparicio Martínez (/es/; born 13 February 1932) is a retired Spanish bullfighter and cattleman.

 Biography

 Aparicio was born on 13 February 1932 in the city of Madrid.
 His father, Julián Aparicio Nieto, was a novillero (novice bullfighter who fights bull calves) and a banderillero.
 In 1947, at the age of 15, he appeared at two bullfighting events without picadores.
 He made his début with horses (that is, with picadores) at Puertollano in the province of Ciudad Real (his father's birthplace) on 6 May 1948, cutting three ears from the calves that he had slain.
 He presented himself as a novillero at Las Ventas in Madrid on 19 June 1949, alternating with Luis Rivas and Pablo Lalanda.
 Five of the bull calves for the event came from the Don Antonio Pérez de San Fernando ranch, whereas the last was supplied by the Doña María Montalvo ranch.

 Aparicio was borne shoulder-high out through the Great Gate at Las Ventas four times as a novillero, twice each in 1949 and 1950.

 Aparicio took his alternativa, after three successful seasons as a novillero pairing up with Miguel Báez Espuny "El Litri" on 12 October 1950 at the Valencia bullring.
 Standing as "godfather" was Joaquín Rodríguez "Cagancho", while "El Litri" stood as witness.
 The bull for the ceremony was named Farruquero, from the Don Antonio Urquijo ranch, and that afternoon he reaped four ears and one tail.
 Also taking his alternativa on the same afternoon was "El Litri".